chaowen123/cse15L-lab-report-FA23/lab_report3.md

 * Briefly describe why the fix addresses the issue.
   * .Issue with filter method: The filter method is currently adding the elements that pass the check at the beginning of the list(result. add(0, s)).
 This will reverse the order of elements from the input list into the output list.
+Then I changed `result. add(0, s)` to `result. add(s)` inorder to stop reverse the order of elements from the input list into the output list

 ---
 ## Part II